jeffhandley/jeffhandley.github.io/_posts/2018-10-21-fostering-remote-work.md

 Our UI team was small in 2015 but it was already distributed.
 The first 10 members were from offices in Bellevue, WA; Vienna, VA; Minneapolis, MN; and from homes in New York, Chicago, and San Diego.

 Nowadays, our group includes teams in Bellevue and Prague, Czech Republic.
-We also have team members who work from home in Minnesota; Virginia; and Nova Scotia, Canada.
+We also have team members who work from home in Oregon; Minnesota; Virginia; and Nova Scotia, Canada.
 We partner with other teams in California; Texas; Virginia; Maidenhead, UK; Prague; and Frankfurt, Germany.
 We span 9 time zones.
 I won't lie, it's a challenge.

 ## An Attempt at Microsoft
 While at Microsoft, I got to collaborate with folks across a few cities, but the majority of product teams were in Redmond.
 The campus is huge and I often had meetings in other buildings.
 Everyone attended in person despite having [RoundTable devices](https://en.wikipedia.org/wiki/Microsoft_RoundTable) and Skype at our disposal--the shuttles can get you around pretty quickly.
 I had very few video calls during my 7 years there, and when I did, cameras were usually turned off.